Skip to content

 4. Human evaluation: Have humans rate agent outputs for quality, correctness, and helpfulness.

-5. LLM-as-judge: Use a strong LLM to evaluate agent performance at scale.
+5. LLM-as-judge: Use a strong LLM to evaluate agent performance at scale, including trajectory evaluation (was each step reasonable?) not just final answers.

 Reliability